 • Possibility of granting differentiated access to contact details

 In many aspects, the Registration Data Access Protocol has proven itself to be much more flexible than its predecessor.
-While Whois, as a text-based protocol is linked to TCP and the specific port (43), RDAP uses the web standard HTTP, or even HTTPS.
+While Whois, as a text-based protocol, relies on TCP and the specific TCP port (43), RDAP uses the web standard HTTP, or even HTTPS.
 This means that all data is delivered in a standardized, machine-readable JSON format.
 This means that on the one hand, the RDAP allows for more freedom when it comes to data queries, while also making it easier to program query services that can communicate with the various registration authorities, while outputting the requested data in different languages.

 RDAP Whois